PSPP Syntax: Examples and Notes

 /REPLACE.

-PSPP syntax can be run either from a shell command line or by pasting it into psppire’s Syntax Editor. psppire can also export the assembled data directly through its File->Export dialog, which provides a subset of the formats available in PSPP syntax.
+PSPP commands can be run either from a shell command line or by pasting it into psppire’s Syntax Editor. psppire can also export the assembled data directly through its File->Export dialog, which provides a subset of the formats available in PSPP commands.
 The following section describes psppire itself in more detail.

 psppire: The PSPP Graphical Interface

-Many PSPP users prefer psppire, the graphical interface that resembles the SPSS Data Editor. psppire is useful for data entry, quick exploration, and running common procedures without writing syntax.
-However, it does not expose all of PSPP's capabilities, and some dialogs correspond to syntax that is only partially implemented.
+Many PSPP users prefer psppire, the graphical interface that resembles the SPSS Data Editor. psppire is useful for data entry, quick exploration, and running common procedures without writing commands.
+However, it does not expose all of PSPP's capabilities, and some dialogs correspond to commands that are only partially implemented.

-For reproducible analysis, batch processing, or advanced procedures, PSPP syntax is still the recommended approach. psppire can generate syntax for many commands, which can then be copied, edited, and reused in syntax files.
+For reproducible analysis, batch processing, or advanced procedures, PSPP command language is still the recommended approach. psppire can generate commands for many procedures, which can then be copied, edited, and reused in command files.
 But there are many more PSPP commands outside the GUI that may be needed from time to time.

 For example, merging datasets (MATCH FILES) is a standard PSPP operation, but it is not currently available through psppire’s menus.

-psppire is ideal for learning the syntax by example, but complex workflows are best handled directly in syntax files where all the PSPP commands can be used, including commands not in psppire. psppire shows only the commands for which dialogs exist; PSPP syntax supports many additional commands and options (although any PSPP commands can be used in psppire's Syntax Editor).
+psppire is ideal for learning pspp commands by example, but complex workflows are best handled directly in syntax files where all the PSPP commands can be used, including commands not in psppire. psppire shows only the commands for which dialogs exist; PSPP commands support many additional commands and options (although any PSPP commands can be used in psppire's Syntax Editor).

 psppire and File Handles vs. Rerunning Programs

 psppire keeps FILE HANDLE definitions for the duration of the session.
-If a file handle is defined in syntax and then the program is rerun, psppire will report that the handle is already in use.
+If a file handle is defined via commands and then the program is rerun, psppire will report that the handle is already in use.
 This does not happen when running PSPP from the command line, because each run starts a fresh session.

 When using FILE HANDLEs to give files meaningful names, add CLOSE FILE HANDLE commands at the end of the program.
-This removes the handles so the syntax can be rerun without errors about handles in use.
+This removes the handles so the command file can be rerun without errors about handles in use.

 CLOSE FILE HANDLE demo.